 After an illness or injury, it is often difficult to regain the same level of fitness you worked so hard to achieve.
-You may feel like your body has failed you and you are just not yourself when unable to train each day.
-Everyone’s situation is different, but in general, you need to start your training slow and be patient.
-Here are a few rules you should follow with common issues people face when bouncing back after illness or injury:
+You may feel like your body has failed you, and you are just not yourself when unable to train each day.
+Everyone’s situation is different, but you generally need to start your training slow and be patient.
+Here are a few rules to follow for common issues people face when bouncing back after illness or injury:

-3 - Be a good patient and have patience.
-Be careful not to re-injure or relapse.
-Do not start back too soon and too intensely as your efforts for a speedy recovery can backfire and put you back into the hospital.
-Especially if recovering from serious illness like pneumonia or cancer / chemo-treatment, a relapse or injury from working muscles that are not ready yet can lead to a longer convalescing period.
+3. Be a good patient and have patience.
+Be careful not to reinjure yourself or relapse.
+Do not start back too soon and too intensely.
+Your efforts at a speedy recovery can backfire and put you back into the hospital.

-Head Cold / Sinuses vs Chest Cold – When congestion of the head causes all the common cold symptoms, you have a choice.
-You can eat well, hydrate, and rest.
-Or, you can still train and even train quite hard with these kind of head colds.
-However, once a fever starts likely in the sinuses or your ears may be infected and even turn to a strep that will require medications typically and TIME OFF from training.
-Overdoing it and stressing out the body too much while even slightly ill with a head cold can lead to bigger problems that cause infections or move to the lungs and get even more serious.
+Head cold/sinuses vs. chest cold.
+When congestion of the head causes common cold symptoms, you have a choice.
+You can eat well, hydrate and rest, or you can train.
+But be careful.
+Overdoing it and stressing out the body too much while even slightly ill can lead to bigger problems that cause infections or move to the lungs and get even more serious.

-Upper Body Injury (Shoulder Injury) – The shoulder is a very commonly injured joint.
-If you have such an injury it will prevent many movements such are pushups, dips, overhead presses, swimming, and lifting.
+Upper-body (shoulder) injury.
+The shoulder is a very commonly injured joint.
+If you have such an injury, it will prevent many movements, such are push-ups, dips, overhead presses, swimming and lifting.
 Depending on the muscle injured, you may be able to get away with isolating the pushing or pulling muscles of the upper body and avoid pain.
-But you can always work the other arm and shoulder, run, do leg workouts, and even swim with fins (no arms), and tread water (no arms).
-Running may hurt the shoulder immediately after injury, but you can still focus on many of the non-impact cardio activities to stay in shape during the recovery period.

-Knee or Leg Injury – Any lower body injury will typically force you to reduce or stop running, but once again, the non-impact cardio options are available to stay in shape and even maintain your current running conditioning.
-Some have even gotten better at running by reducing running and focusing of other cardio options mainly giving the body a chance to recover from the impact of running and still challenging the heart and lungs with tough workouts like intervals and sprints.
-There is no excuse in not working the upper body muscles and core still when recovering from a leg injury.
-Those are all fair game and will keep you sane while forced from running and tougher leg workouts for a while.
+Knee or leg injury.
+Any lower-body injury typically will force you to reduce or stop running, but once again, the non-impact cardio options are available to stay in shape and even maintain your current conditioning.
+Some have even improved by reducing running and focusing on other cardio options, mainly giving the body a chance to recover from the impact of running and still challenging the heart and lungs with tough workouts like intervals and sprints.
+There is no excuse in not working the upper-body muscles and core still when recovering from a leg injury.